 Wild Side Teams with Wildlife Experts, Employs the Same

 At Wild Side we know that communication is not about the number of things you say, it is about the number of things that are understood.
 Our professionally trained crew are passionate about sharing their knowledge and excitement for Hawaii’s marine life, and history with our guests.
-That is what makes our ohana of hand-picked guides the best in Hawaii.
+That is what makes our ohana of hand-picked guides the best in Hawaii – and the hardest working.

-Wild Side Specialty Tours is a small “Mom and Pop” owner-operated company.
-Armin and Tori Cullins have collectively sailed the Hawaiian Islands, the South Pacific and the West Coast of North America.
-Seeking a way to share their passion for the ocean, her wildlife, and the natural beauty and culture of the islands, in a unique, modern, fun, and relaxed cruises they opened shop in 1996.
+Wild Side Specialty Tours is a woman owned and operated company sharing passion for the ocean and wildlife, and the natural beauty and culture of the islands, in a unique, modern, fun, and relaxed cruises shop opened in 1996.

-Directly involved with the studies of behavior, ecology, and natural history of the whales, dolphins, turtles, coral reefs and other marine life in Hawaii, they and their crew continue to actively participate in conservation and resource management of marine habitats.
+Directly involved with the studies of behavior, ecology, and natural history of the whales, dolphins, turtles, coral reefs and other marine life in Hawaii, we continue to actively participate in conservation and resource management of marine habitats.

 Wild Side offers something for everyone; couples, groups, individuals, professionals and families alike.
-They provide to provide clean, modern vessels with a minimalist and relaxed feel.
+They provide clean, modern vessels with a minimalist and relaxed feel.
 They care about the earth and its resources and operate the tours with the environment and sustainability in mind.
-Through operations, the boats use green and recycled products as much as possible.
+Throughout operations, the boats use green and recycled products as much as possible.

 Captain/Owner – Tori Cullins

-A USCG captain (who trained as crew for Polynesian Voyaging canoes), resident marine biologist, and environmental sciences grad.
+Trained on Polynesian Voyaging canoes, resident marine biologist, and environmental sciences grad.
 Tori has been actively involved in conservation efforts, scientific research, education, and eco-tourism related to marine mammals and their habitats for 30+ years.
 Rehabs horses in her ‘spare’ time (OK pretty much full time – she happily spends more time covered in fur, mud, dust or manure than in salt spray anymore), specializing in joint disease and equine metabolic syndrome.
 She is also behind the scenes in the International Dolphin & Whale Stranding Network